Techtacles/airflow-helm-kubernetes-infra/README.md

 # ABOUT
-A repository for deploying data pipelines on apache airflow , kafka using terraform, kubernetes and helm.
+A repository for deploying data pipelines on apache airflow , using terraform, kubernetes and helm.